College of Business > Academics > School of Accountancy & MIS > Student Resources > CPA Exam Resources

 Visit the AICPA CPA Exam Blueprints for specific information on what’s tested on the CPA exam.

 All semester credit hours (SCH) stated below are at the undergraduate level.
-Any credits earned in excess of maximums stated count towards the 150-hour requirement.
+Any credits earned in excess of maximums stated count toward the 150-hour requirement.

 150 Semester Credits Hours or 225 Quarter Credit Hours